jar398/listtools/doc/guide.md

 I'll write '_Hyla_ sec.
 C' (for example) to denote the taxon concept described in source C under the name '_Hyla_'.
 (C might be a checklist.)

-We may not know much about the taxon concept, and it could be challenging to find out (it would usually require a literature search).
-However, that doesn't prevent us from reasoning about it using information in the checklist.

-The individuals falling under a taxon concept are its 'extension'.
+The individuals falling under a taxon concept are called its 'extension'.

 According to the way the word 'taxon' is typically used, a taxon is tied to a name, and its extension changes following speech acts such as 'redescription' or 'lumping' or 'splitting'.
+That is, individuals enter and leave a taxon as a result of human activity.
 By contrast, a taxon concept is rigid: whether an individual falls under a taxon concept does not change over time and is insensitive to what happens in the taxonomic literature.

 ### RCC-5

 RCC-5 (region connection calculus) is a simple system for classifying relationships between 'regions'.
 What constitutes a region depends on how RCC-5 is being used - we could be talking sets, or geographic regions - but in our case we're talking about taxon concepts.
-The RCC-5 relationships, exactly one of which holds for any two regions, are
+Exactly one of the five RCC-5 relationships holds between any two regions.
+These relationships are
  * A = B: A and B are the same, at least inasmuch as the same individuals fall under both
  * A < B: A is contained in B but isn't the same as B; the individuals that fall under A all fall under B but not vice versa